-There are four defined concentrations: public and nonprofit management, management in international nongovernmental organization, strategic planning for international stabilization and recovery, and public sector communication.
-In addition, students may design an individualized concentration in consultation with the M.P.A. director.
-The individualized concentration may draw upon courses in other graduate programs at JMU and graduate courses offered by other accredited institutions.
+There are four defined concentrations: public and nonprofit management, management in international nongovernmental organizations, strategic planning for international stabilization and recovery, and public sector communication.
+In addition, students may design an individualized concentration in consultation with the MPA director.
+The individualized concentration may draw upon courses in other graduate programs at JMU and graduate courses offered by other accredited institutions with approval from the MPA director.

 In addition to a concentration, students who do not have a significant professional work background in administration are expected to complete a supervised internship with a public or nonprofit agency.
 The internship will support the student's concentration.
-All students must take the program capstone course in their final spring semester of study.
+All students must take the program capstone course in their final semester of study.
 The capstone emphasizes professional and ethical application and documentation of core public management competencies.

-Students admitted to the program must seek advice from the M.P.A. director before registering for classes.
+Students admitted to the program must seek advice from the MPA director before registering for classes.
 The director will also assist students in planning a program of study.